unit calculator

 How it works

-We treat your input as a gauge pressure in pounds per square inch (PSI).
+We treat your input as a gauge pressure in pounds per square inch (PSI), which is how most automotive and shop gauges report pressure.

-The calculator performs this conversion instantly and displays the result as a decimal value in bar.
+The calculator performs this conversion instantly and displays the result as a decimal value in bar, using full internal precision and rounding only for display.

-You can round the bar value to match the precision of your gauge, sensor, or manufacturer spec.
+You can round the bar value to match the precision of your gauge, sensor, or manufacturer spec—for example, to one decimal place for tire pressures or two decimals for lab instruments.

 Formula